-[a] A Nominations Committee shall be appointed annually by the Past-President and shall comprise the President, President-Elect and three or more individual members; one of whom shall serve as Chair.
-The Committee shall seek suggestions of people to be considered as possible candidates for the offices to be filled.
-In preparation of slates of two or more candidates for each office, the Nominating Committee shall ensure that the Board of Directors maintains a balance of regional, racial, ethnic, gender, experience and professional expertise.
+[a] A Nominations Committee shall be appointed annually by the Past-President and shall comprise the President, President-Elect and three or more voting members; one of whom shall serve as Chair.
+The Committee shall seek suggestions of voting members to be considered as possible candidates for the offices to be filled.
+In preparation of slates of two or more candidates for each office, the Nominating Committee shall seek to ensure that the Board of Directors maintains a balance of regional, racial, ethnic, gender, experience and professional expertise.

-[b] In addition to those individuals who are included in the slates of candidates by the Nominating Committee, nominations signed by at least five nominators and by the nominee, all of whom must be members, shall be included on the ballot papers provided that the nomination is received by the Executive Officer six months prior to the date of the next Annual General Meeting.
+[b] In addition to those individuals who are included in the slates of candidates by the Nominating Committee, nominations signed by at least five nominators and by the nominee, all of whom must be voting members, shall be included on the ballot papers provided that the nomination is received by the designated administrative officer six months prior to the date of the next Annual General Meeting.

-[c] The Nominating Committee shall supervise preparation of a ballot and ensure that it is mailed to each member of the Association.
-Ballots received by the Executive Office sixty days prior to the next Annual General Meeting will be counted.
+[c] The Nominating Committee shall supervise preparation of a ballot and ensure that it is mailed to each voting member of the Association.
+Ballots received by the IAIA Headquarters Office thirty days prior to the next Annual General Meeting will be counted.
 Candidates on each slate receiving the highest number of votes will be declared elected.